 - Locate the temperature and pressure relief valve on the water heater (also known as a T&P relief valve).
-See Figure 15B. - 2.
-Locate the slit running the length of the T&P relief valve insulation. - Spread the slit open and fit the insulation over the T&P relief valve.
-See Figure 15B.
+See Figure 18. - Locate the slit running the length of the T&P relief valve insulation. - 3.
+Spread the slit open and fit the insulation over the T&P relief valve.
+See Figure 19.
 Apply gentle pressure to the insulation to ensure that it is fully seated on the T&P Relief Valve.
-Once seated, secure the insulation with duct tape, electrical tape or equivalent IMPORTANT: The insulation or tape should not block or cover the T&P relief valve drain opening.
-Also, the insulation or tape should not block or the manual relief lever (Figure 15B). - 4.
-Locate the hot water (outlet) & cold water (inlet) pipes to the water heater. - 5.
-Locate the slit running the length of a section of pipe insulation. - 6.
+Once seated, secure the insulation with duct tape, electrical tape, or equivalent.

+IMPORTANT: The insulation or tape should not block or cover the T&P relief valve drain opening.
+Also, the insulation or tape should not block or hinder access to the manual relief lever (Figure 19).
+Ensure that a discharge pipe is installed into the T&P valve discharge opening per the instructions in this manual. - 4.
+Locate the hot water (outlet) & cold water (inlet) pipes to the water heater. - Locate the slit running the length of a section of pipe insulation. - 6.
 Spread the slit open and slip the insulation over the cold water (inlet) pipe.
 Apply gentle pressure along the length of the insulation to ensure that it is fully seated around the pipe.
 Also, ensure that the base of the insulation is flush with the water heater.
-Once seated, secure the insulation with duct tape. - 7.
-Repeat steps 5 and 6 for the hot water (outlet) pipe. - 8.
-Add additional sections of pipe insulation as needed.
+Once seated, secure the insulation with duct tape, electrical tape, or equivalent. - 7.
+Repeat steps 5 and 6 for the hot water (outlet) pipe. - B. Add additional sections of pipe insulation as needed.

+Special Applications

-Special Applications Combination Space Heating/Potable Water System
+Combination Space Heating/Potable Water System

-Some water heater models are equipped with inlet/outlet tappings suitable for combination water (potable) heating and space heating and not suitable for space heating applications only.
-If this water heater is to be used to supply both space heating and domestic potable (drinking) water, the instructions listed below must be followed.
+Some water heater models are equipped with inlet/ outlet connections for use in space heating applications.
+Note: this water heater, "Suitable for combination water (potable) heating and space heating and not suitable for space heating applications only."
+If this water heater is to be used to supply both space heating and potable (drinking water), the instructions listed below must be followed.